VagueCoder/RESTful-API-Go-Endpoint/README.md

 5 | Database | MongoDB Version 4.4.2
 6 | Network Proxy | Nginx Version 1.19.6

-> This doesn't probably effect the usage, as the application works in Docker containers.
+> These doesn't probably effect the usage, as the application runs in Docker containers.
 But of course, the development steps may differ as per your configuration.
 The required softwares/configurations are mentioned under **Prerequisites** section.

 ## Prerequisites :file_folder:
 **Sno.** | **Software** | **Detail** | **Download Links/Steps** |